bdjbray/smart-media-player/README.md

 Stretch goal:users are able to share the video with their friends.

 # User Story
-I am a user, I want to watch the videos that I have downloaded.
+I am a user, I want to watch the videos that I have downloaded.</br>
 I am a user, I want to browse the videos that I have watched recently.

 # Architecture